ibm-cloud-docs/mqcloud/mqoc_configure_chl_ssl.md

 ```

-Now pick one of the following three ways configure the channels to apply TLS security.
+The following sections describe how to configure the channels to apply TLS security using the MQ Console, MQ Explorer and runmqsc.

-### Using MQ Web Console to alter the channels
+### Using MQ Console to alter the channels

 1. Refer to [Login to the MQ Web Console for your queue manager](/docs/services/mqcloud?topic=mqcloud-mqoc_admin_mqweb#connect_mqoc_admin_mqweb) and perform the steps to open an MQ web console attached to your MQ on Cloud queue manager.